 Helping a Loved One Portraying Restricted Eating Behaviors

-Have you noticed that a family member, friend, or other loved one is portraying some or all of these behaviors?
+Are you noticing that a family member, friend, or someone else you love is portraying some or all of these behaviors?
 It may be time to talk to her about getting help for eating disorder behaviors.

 Here at Willow Place for Women, we provide a structured environment in which women can learn about healthy eating, thought patterns, and behaviors to establish a healthy lifestyle and recovery.
 To learn more about our program and how we can help, contact us today.